Roche And Allergan: Approaches To Alzheimer's

 The sometimes-despondent healthcare blogger Derek Lowe has an informative write-up that describes past investigation into muscarinic M1, which is part of what Allergen has bought into.
 His piece discusses Allergen’s partnership and concludes that “Leaps of faith are all we’ve got in Alzheimer’s.”
 It may provide context for the present.
 Heptares own descriptions of its M1 technology can be found here, here and here.

-The deal with Allergen also contemplates M4, which is interesting:
+The deal with Allergan also contemplates M4, which is interesting:

 …M4 selective compounds may provide a novel approach to treat the neurobehavioral symptoms (psychoses) associated with Alzheimer’s disease and related neurological disorders, through a different mechanism of action than available antipsychotics.
-Combined, dual M 1/M 4 agonists may be able to treat both cognitive impairment and neurobehavioral symptoms.
+Combined, dual M1/M4 agonists may be able to treat both cognitive impairment and neurobehavioral symptoms.

 Heptares has recently begun Phase 1 dosing of its M4 agonist.